e-slaney/BlackjackGame/README.md

    java -classpath ./bin:./assets Driver
    ```

+## Alternate Access

+   The .jar file is available for this game as well.
+If you download the file from this repo, you can simply double click the application to run the game on your local machine.

 ## How to Play

 1. Launch the game by following the instructions in the "Running the Game" section.